-By Julie from West Valley, NV
+By julie from West Valley, NV

 Is your dog overweight?
 If so, that causes breathing problems and she need to go on a diet and the breathing problems will go away.
 If this is not the case then you need to take her to the Vet.
 It could be something serious.
 Better to have it checked out.

-I know a lot of you ThriftyFunFans have Shitzu's.
+I know a lot of you ThriftyFunFans have Shih Tzus.
 We have two.
 One of ours makes this funny noise like he can't breath from time to time.
 We just try to get him to calm down and it eventually goes away.
 Does anybody know why they do that?
 I've heard several theories from allergies, heart problems, etc.

 Thanks,